NO RUMOURS, NO ADS NO CLICKBAIT, NO SCORES!

 It would also give more players an incentive to return to the games they’ve probably beaten in just a few hours.

-Everything is exactly the same if you loved it on 3ds you’d love it here too but unless you are desperate to play it on the Tv or the game pad is that really enough?
+With everything is exactly the same if you loved it on 3ds you’d love it here too but unless you are desperate to play it on the Tv or the game pad is that really enough?

 Given it’s low price and potential price in a future sale for some I would say it will be.